Shreya479/Shreya479/README.md

 - 🔭 I’m currenlty a B.TECH student at Institute Of Technical Education And Research, Bhubaneshwar.
 - 🌱 I’m currently learning Data Structures And Algorithms.
+- ✨ The more I believe in my abilities, the more I will use my talent to produce outstanding results.
 - 💬 I stand as energetic and highly motivated for my work with outstanding analytical & planning skills.
 - 📫 A positive attitude which can really make dreams come true – it did for me.
 I have dream that I can’t let go of, trust my instincts and pursue it.
 - 😄 Pronouns: She / Her
 - ⚡ I am always open to learn and explore technologies.
+- 🌠 I have dream that I can’t let go off.

 ## Connect with me :